Skip to main content

 SAMHSA's new fact sheet serves as a resource regarding behavioral health needs in rural areas.
 It offers promising solutions to improve behavioral health outcomes in these communities.

-rural-recovery-fact-sheet-pep24-08-010.pdf (1.37 MB)
+rural-recovery-fact-sheet-pep24-08-010.pdf (PDF, 1.37 MB)

 Related Resources